For researchers - AFSA new branding (3)

 In the Netherlands

-In 2024, The National Insitute of Health announced a common fund to speed the development, standardisation, validation and use of human-based New Approach Methodologies (NAMS).
+In 2024, the National Institutes of Health (NIH) announced a common fund to speed the development, standardisation, validation and use of human-based new approach methodologies (NAMs).

 In the UK and EU

-In 2021, the European Medicines Agency (EMA)—responsible for the safety and monitoring of medicines in the EU—put in place measures to encourage and accelerate the development and adoption of non-animal methods in the testing and approval of new human drugs
+In 2021, the European Medicines Agency (EMA) put in place measures to encourage and accelerate the development and adoption of non-animal methods in the testing and approval of new human drugs.

 In February 2024, the UK government pledged to develop and publish a plan in the next few months to speed up replacing live animals in scientific and medical testing and a funding boost for research and development into alternatives to live animals.